-You probably know that building an online portfolio and keeping it up-to-date is one of the most important things you can do to promote your portrait photography business.
+Building an online portfolio website and keeping it up-to-date is one of the most important things you can do to promote your portrait photography business.
 It gives people a place to see your latest work and get a sense of your style as a photographer.
-But are you getting the most out of it?

-There’s a range of beautiful, modern themes and layouts to choose from that make it simple to build a portfolio that’s attractive and looks on-trend.
+There’s a range of beautiful, modern templates and layouts to choose from that make it simple to build a portfolio that’s attractive and looks on-trend.

-You can easily set up an online store that seamlessly integrates with your portfolio.
+- You can easily set up an online store that seamlessly integrates with your portfolio to sell packages.

-The ability to maintain an email list of existing and potential customers, which will enable you to keep in touch with them and offer promos.
+- The ability to maintain an email list of existing and potential customers

 2. Start a Portrait Photography Blog